ZeppLu/KDE-at-Arch/README.md

 - When using plasma dock, set it's shortcut to <kbd>Alt</kbd>+<kbd>F1</kbd>.

 #### Global Menu
 Global menu works seamlessly on Qt apps.
-For others like VSCode and Chrome, install these packages then re-login, though I don't know which one actually do the job:
+For others like VSCode, Chrome and LibreOffice, install these packages then re-login, though I don't know which one actually do the job:
 ```sh
 sudo pacman -S appmenu-gtk-module libdbusmenu-{glib,gtk{2,3}}
 ```